PaulDuvall/aws-5-mins/step-functions/README.md

 * To receive Amazon SNS notifications as the application administrator, you must confirm the subscription to the SNS topic.
 To do this, choose the **Confirm subscription** link in the verification email that was sent to you when deploying the application.

 # Pricing
 For the standard workflow and after 4,000 state transitions per month, you pay $0.025 per 1,000 state transitions.
-For more information, see [AWS Step Functions] pricing.
+For more information, see [AWS Step Functions Pricing](https://aws.amazon.com/step-functions/pricing/) .

 # Delete Resources